Do I have to pay something for Draken?

 No version of Draken is open source or in the public domain, whether it is freeware or payware.
 You cannot redistribute Draken or any part of Draken, modified or in its original form, without our written consent.
 See the EULA for the complete license conditions.

 In what versions of Flight Simulator can I use Draken?

 Draken 4.1 requires Microsoft Flight Simulator X SP2 or later.

 Download the installer archive and unzip the contents anywhere on your computer, then double-click on the installer executable.
 You will be prompted through each step of the installation process.

 Will the latest version overwrite previous versions?

-Draken 4.1 and 5.x reside in their own aircraft folders and have their own sub-folders in the global Gauges and Sounds folders.
-The effects files are specific to each version and will not conflict with previous versions.
-The scenery files in Additional Scenery/Barbro will always be overwritten.
+Draken 4.1 is installed in its own aircraft folder and has its own sub-folders in the main FSX gauges and sounds folders.
+The effects files are specific to this version and will not conflict with previous versions.
+The scenery files will be updated from earlier installations and are fully backward compatible.